ArieHein/terraform-train/README.md

     az group create -l northeu -n terraform-rg
    ```

-- The returned message will be a json that includes the resource group id (the long descriptor that includes the subscription id), the location and under properties will hold the provisioingState - "Succeeded" when it did.
+- The returned message will be a json that includes the resource group id (the long descriptor that includes the subscription id), the location and under properties will hold the provisioningState - "Succeeded" when it did.

 - We create a service principle for the pipelines and allow it contributor role for the resource group using the resource group id